toolzr/sort-lines-alphabetically/README.md

 ## About Toolzr

 Toolzr provides a range of online tools designed to enhance productivity and creativity.
-Visit [Toolzr's website](https://toolzr.com) to explore more tools.
+Visit [Toolzr](https://toolzr.com/) website to explore more tools.